Registering for Classes

 When is the placement test?

-Both Placement Test I and Placement Test II will be given on Saturday, June 3, 2017 at 9 a.m. at Holy Family.
+Both Placement Test I and Placement Test II are given on in early June at Holy Family.
 Placement Test I to get into geometry will take approximately two hours.
 Placement Test II will take approximately two and a half hours.
 Register for the test here.

 What if I don’t take the test?